Hairy Black Holes by Spontaneous Symmetry Breaking: Hairy black holes with global symmetry

 where $c_2$ is an integration constant.
-If $c_2 \neq 0$ this solution is regular at infinity but singular at the horizon, while if $c_2 =0$ the Goldstone boson just becomes trivial.
-To check the possible existence of the singular Goldstone bosons, we examine the flux for a timelike hypersurface
+If $c_2$ is not equal to zero, the solution is regular at infinity but singular at the horizon.
+If $c_2$ equals zero, the Goldstone boson becomes trivial.
+The corresponding flux for a timelike hypersurface reads

-Since we have seen that the flux in (\ref{eq:flux}) is zero, we should require $c_2$ to be zero.
-This result indicates that the singular Goldstone boson is not generated as a hair in the hairy black hole solutions.
-The hairy black holes in this theory can only possess trivial Goldstone bosons hair.
+Since the flux is zero, as given by (\ref{eq:flux}), $c_2$ shall also be zero.
+Thus, the singular Goldstone boson does not contribute to the scalar hairs.
+The hairy black holes in this theory can only have trivial Goldstone boson hairs.
+Consequently, the global U(1) symmetry is effectively equivalent to $Z_2$ symmetry in this perspective.